Our Location In Mexico

 Demographics

-The population of the San Quintín region has between 200,000 - 400,000 inhabitants and is spread out over about 50 communities and neighborhoods, with several migrant farm camps.
-Most communities range is size from several thousand to around 15,000.
+The population of the San Quintín region has between 200,000 and 400,000 inhabitants and is spread out over about 50 communities and neighborhoods, with several migrant farm camps.
+Most communities range in size from several thousand to around 15,000.
 The main economic activity in the area, employing nearly 150,000 individuals, is the production of fresh market vegetables by agribusinesses for export to the United States.
 These crops are dependent almost totally on well water.
 Many people in coastal communities make their living from the sea.
-At present, the basic daily wage for field workers averages around $6.00-$10.00 a day.
-Workers as young as 8 or 10 may be employed as well when labor demand is high.
-This makes it possible for some families to have 2-3, or more wage earners.
-Transportation from the camps and communities out to the fields and back is provided free by the various companies.
-A large part of the agricultural workforce is of Indian heritage, mainly from the states of Oaxaca and Guerrero which are southern states of Mexico.
-The area is made up of around 80% indigenous folks who have migrated to work in the fields from Mexico’s southern states.
-The area is very safe and the people are humble farm working folks.
+Currently, the basic daily wage for field workers averages around $6.00-$10.00 daily.
+Workers as young as 8 or 10 may also be employed when labor demand is high.
+This makes it possible for some families to have 2-3, or more, wage earners.
+The various companies provide free transportation from the camps and communities to the fields and back.
+A large part of the agricultural workforce is of Indian heritage, mainly from the states of Oaxaca and Guerrero, which are southern states of Mexico.
+The area comprises around 80% indigenous folks who have migrated to work in the fields from Mexico’s southern states.
+The area is very safe, and the people are humble farm-working folks.

 Evangelical Churches

 There are approximately 175 evangelical churches in the region.
 Some churches may have as few as 15-30 attendees, while most would probably fall in the 30-100 range.
-All together the area churches represent perhaps 4,000 people, or about 3.5 to 4% of the population, about the same as the national average.
-Most of the pastors are Mexican nationals, a few of whom are indigenous themselves, but there are also a few American and Central American pastors.
-Some of the pastors have had some Bible School or seminary training, but many have had little or no formal training.
+The area churches represent perhaps 4,000 people, or about 3.5 to 4% of the population, about the same as the national average.
+Most of the pastors are Mexican nationals, a few of whom are indigenous, but there are also a few American and Central American pastors.
+Some pastors have had some Bible School or seminary training, but many have had little or no formal training.
 Many of the pastors do secular work on the side to support themselves.
 Few of the pastors speak English.

 Communications